justjunior89/Favorite-Places/README.md

 Becoming fluent in React-Redux and understanding the base fundamentals of the technology.
-How different states affect the overall layout of the UI and when/where to deploy core components to application structure.
+How different states affect the overall layout of the UI and when/where to deploy core components to application structure. understanding component lifecycles and their impact on the development of the application.